tlefsad/elasticsearch-analysis-thaichub2/README.md

 The Thaichub2 (thai-chub-chub) Analysis Plugin integrates the Thai word segmentation modules into Elasticsearch.

-## Installation on Elasticsearch 7.6.2
+## Installation on Elasticsearch

-- Download a release zip from the [release page](https://github.com/tlefsad/elasticsearch-analysis-thaichub2/releases) matching your ES version.
+- Download a release zip from the [release page](https://github.com/tlefsad/elasticsearch-analysis-thaichub2/releases) matching your ES version (Now supports only version 7.6.2).

 - Install with this command